fluxcd/helm-operator-get-started/README.md

 * `spec.chartGitPath` is the directory containing the chart, given relative to the charts path
 * `spec.values` are user customizations of default parameter values from the chart itself

+The options specified in the FluxHelmRelease `spec.values` will override the ones in `values.yaml` from the chart source.

 With the `flux.weave.works` annotations I instruct Flux to automate this release.
 When a new tag with the prefix `dev` is pushed to Docker Hub, Flux will update the image field in the yaml file, will commit and push the change to Git and finally will apply the change on the cluster.